Juan-Pan/Juan-Pan/README.md

 <br>

-- A system engineering stundent
+- A system engineering student
-- Fifth semester at the Technological University of Pereira
+- sixth semester at the Technological University of Pereira

 <br>